Lenyn Sosa Player Props: White Sox vs. Orioles

 - The Orioles' 3.97 team ERA ranked 17th across all league pitching staffs.

-- Gibson (3-0 with a 3.44 ERA and 12 strikeouts in 18 1/3 innings pitched) gets the start for the Orioles, his fourth of the season.
+- Rodriguez (0-0) makes the start for the Orioles, his third of the season.

-- The right-hander last appeared in relief on Tuesday, when he tossed 2/3 innings against the Oakland Athletics while giving up hits.
+- His last time out was on Tuesday against the Oakland Athletics, when the righty tossed 4 1/3 innings, surrendering five earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.